jellyfin/jellyfin.org/docs/general/clients/jellyfin-vue.md

 Below are concise instructions to get your own instance of Jellyfin Vue up and running.
 If you identify with at least one of the following options:

-* Want to try it as quickly as possible for the first time
+* Want to try it quickly for the first time
-* Are not sure whether you need to deploy your own instance
+* Are not sure whether you want to deploy your own instance
 * Don't need to go beyond user customization to change app-wide behaviour.
-* Have a [reverse proxy](../networking/index.md) and a working HTTPS setup.
+* Have a working HTTPS setup.

 You're probably better using [our hosted instance](https://jf-vue.pages.dev).
 More info at [Jellyfin Vue's repository](https://github.com/jellyfin/jellyfin-vue).